It is a time of rapid change, and one of the things that is rapidly changing is gold.

 Well, that's right.

-How much how much of a bubble is that right now because of the interest rates and that's the attempt is going to be to cut it by 25 basis points coming up to see if it can fuel the economy because we're s we need that that debt creation.
+And the attempt is going to be to cut it by 25 basis points coming up to see if it can fuel the economy because we need that debt creation.

 I mean, as long as there's currency creation and debt creation, then it seemingly is a healthy economy.